 Better yet, it happens to be in one of the cheapest nations on Earth to travel, where the bare minimum can get you the pinnacle of luxury.
 Though most importantly of all for the loud minority, it’s the perfect place to get absolutely shit-faced… and therein lies the problem.

 The Problem With Bali

 Much like how Bangkok has become a crucible of foreign debauchery and inebriation, so too has Bali.
-Every beautiful feature of this once great island has been ruined by the influence of drunken parasites and weekend travellers that suck out any form of culture or decorum with their mere presence.
+Every beautiful feature of this once-great island has been tarnished by the influence of drunken parasites and weekend travellers that suck out any form of culture or decorum with their mere presence.

 The beachfront streets have been massacred with high-rise hotels, copy-and-paste souvenir stands and fast food chains.
 Visitors are hounded with offers of tattoos and magic mushrooms while being aggressively propositioned by the dreaded chorus of “massaaaaaaage?”

 The once pristine beaches and the oceans before them are now overflowing with trash and jetski rentals.
 Culture has been replaced with convenience and everything that once made it so appealing has been completely bled dry.

 It’s Not Just Bali